-O-1 visas are non-immigrant visas that allow foreigners with extraordinary ability in either the (1) arts, (2) movies or TV, or (3) sciences, education, business and athletics, to enter the U.S. and engage in official activity.
+O-1 visas are non-immigrant visas that allow foreigners with extraordinary ability in either the (1) arts, (2) movies or TV, or (3) sciences, education, business and athletics, to enter the U.S. and engage in an official activity.

 Below our Las Vegas “O-1 Visa” attorneys answer frequently-asked-questions about “extraordinary ability” visas in Nevada.